hyperledger-archives/grid-rfcs/0000-catalog.md

 }
 ```

-The catalog product smart contract would then be responsible for validating the properties field against the Lightbulb schema at run-time.
+The catalog smart contract would then be responsible for validating the properties field against the CatalogProduct schema at run-time.

 An Catalog Product entry, with all optional properties, would then look like the following:
 ```